Discover Ollantaytambo: Inca History, Culture & Top Attractions

 On the approach to OLLANTAYTAMBO from Urubamba, the river runs smoothly between impressive Inca terraces that gradually diminish in size as the slopes get steeper and rockier.
 The rail tracks reappear just before the town, and the road climbs a small hill to an ancient plaza.

-The backstreets radiating from the plaza are littered with well-built stone water channels, which still come in handy during the rainy season.
+The backstreets radiating from the plaza are lined with well-built stone water channels that still come in handy during the rainy season.
 They carry the gushing streams tidily away from the town and down to the Urubamba River.
-Ollantaytambo was built as an Inca administrative center rather than a town and laid out as a maize corn cob.
+Ollantaytambo was built as an Inca administrative center rather than a town, and was laid out in the shape of a maize cob.

 It’s one of the few surviving examples of an Inca grid system, with a plan seen from vantage points high above it, especially from the hill opposite the fortress.
 An incredibly productive sector of the Urubamba Valley, at 2800m above sea level and with temperatures of 11–23°C (52–73°F), with good alluvial soils and water resources, this area was also the gateway to the Antisuyo (the Amazon corner of the Inca Empire) and a center for tribute-gathering from the surrounding valleys.